mitra42/webForth/docs/strings.md

 ## Overview

 Forth handles strings as characters stored in sequential bytes of its normal memory space.
-Typically there is no heap, or automatically allocated memory as found in more abstract languages.
+Typically, there is no heap, or automatically allocated memory as found in more abstract languages.

 Historically strings were always stored with the first byte being a count, immediately followed by the first character,